toxicsnek/tfm2-Rust-Forge/docs/WORKING_WITH_FORGE.md

 The SDK currently supports exact one-hit and uncapped projectile behavior.
 A reliable per-projectile cap above one is not available because projectile hit callbacks do not expose projectile identity.

-## 10. Export The Project
+## 11. Export The Project

 Use the project export workflow to generate the managed Rust workspace and mod assets.
+Forge clears and regenerates managed workspaces automatically.
+Managed export roots are also cleared before packaging to prevent stale generated files; imported/source-backed mods use conservative cleanup.
 Verify that the selected SDK path and export/mod paths are correct before exporting.

-## 11. Install Rust For Building
+## 12. Install Rust For Building

 Rust is not required just to run Forge, but it is required to export/build mods.